StructuredTrading/oct23-t3w8-colouracademy/README.md

 - Base Colour
 	- hex colour of new theme
-- Localstorage manager for list of CSS themes
-	- Array of Theme Lists
-- Localstorage manager for current CSS theme
-	- One Theme List
-- List of CSS themes
-	- Array of Theme Lists
 - Current CSS theme
-	- One Theme List

-- Current CSS theme
 	- one theme list
 	- localstorage
 - List of CSS themes
 	- array of theme list
 	- localstorage
-- Base Colour